Zac-HD/hypofuzz/docs-src/literature.rst

 `Verification, coverage and maximization: the big picture
 <https://blog.foretellix.com/2016/12/23/verification-coverage-and-maximization-the-big-picture/>`__
-aims to explain coverage is used to optimize the verification process, what it means to auto-maximize coverage, and how people have tried to do it - from a background in hardware design, which brings an instructively different perspective to analogous problems.
+aims to explain how coverage is used to optimize the verification process, what it means to auto-maximize coverage, and how people have tried to do it - from a background in hardware design, which brings an instructively different perspective to analogous problems.
 (similar to Dan Luu's `AFL + QuickCheck = ? <https://danluu.com/testing/>`__, above)